 The Xoloitzcuintli, or “Xolo” for short, is also referred to as the Mexican Hairless Dog.
-It’s easy to see why they’ve been given the nickname.
+As you can imagine, it’s easy to see why they’ve been given this nickname.

-They are some of the most robust dog breeds with thousands of years of breeding.
+They are some of the most robust dog breeds, having experienced thousands of years of breeding.
 Because they were bred through natural selection and rarely with the intervention of humans, Xoloitzcuintli dogs are not prone to many health problems.

-The Mexican Hairless dogs are people-dogs – they love familiar humans.
-With the right environment and a loving family, there are few dog breeds better than the Xoloitzcuintli.
+The Mexican Hairless dogs are “people-dogs.”
+They love to be with familiar humans.
+With the right environment and an affectionate family, there are few dog breeds better than the Xoloitzcuintli.

-However, it takes them some time to warm up to strangers.
-It’s the reason why they make such great watch dogs for families.
+Still, it takes them some time to warm up to strangers.
+It’s partly the reason why they make such great watch dogs for families.

-They are extremely active dogs and require enough exercise for physical and mental stimulation.
-Like other active breeds, they can exhibit destructive behavior without exercise.
+Xolos are extremely active dogs and require plenty of physical and mental stimulation on a daily basis.
+Like many other active dogs, they can exhibit destructive behavior without it.

-Still, the Xoloitzcuintli dogs are some of the best dogs around and highly recommended (if you can find one in the USA).
+Still, the Xoloitzcuintli dogs are some of the best dogs around and I highly recommended them (if you can find one wherever you live).

 Highlights: Affectionate, Playful, Cheerful.

 Wait, what?
-The Chinese Crested is a dog breed from Mexico?
+The “Chinese” Crested is a dog breed from Mexico?
 That’s because these dogs were derived from Mexico’s most ancient breed – the Mexican Hairless Dog.
+Or, so researchers speculate.

-According to researchers, the early ancestors of the Chinese Crested were imported into China.
-Through continuous breeding, the Chinese Crested you know today was developed in China.
-So, these dogs are from both Mexico and China, depending how you look at it.
+There’s a possibility that early ancestors of the Chinese Crested were imported into China.
+Continued breeding in China led to the Chinese Crested you know today.
+So, these dogs are from both Mexico and China, depending on what you believe.

 Chinese Crested dogs come in two varieties: Powderpuff and Hairless.
 However, hairless is the dominant trait and the dogs are more popular.
-Powderpuff dogs are the same in temperament and personality, just with a soft and silky coat.
+Powderpuffs are the same in temperament and personality, just with a soft and silky coat.

 Chinese Crested Temperament

-By now you’ve probably realized they are abnormal dogs.
-And one of the most unusual traits about the Chinese Crested is their love of heights.
-Say what?
+By now, you’ve probably realized they are somewhat unusual dogs.
+And one of the most unusual traits about the Chinese Crested is their love of heights (Say what?).

 No, really.
 In a way they’re like cats and have often been described as “feline” dogs.
-If your dog can reach higher ground, it’s fairly common to see them attempt to get there.
+If your Crestie can reach higher ground, it’s fairly common to see him attempt to get there.